fastify/releasify/README.md

                   [--silent]                     ➡ never ask for user input.
 Note that if 2FA is required for publishing this flag must be used with `npm-otp` flag
                   [--no-verify|-n]               ➡ Add the `--no-verify` to the commit, useful for slow test you don't need to run in case of bump
                   [--gh-token|-k <env | token>]  ➡ The GitHub OAUTH token.
 You can set it with an env var name or a valid token.
 Default env var `GITHUB_OAUTH_TOKEN`
-                  [--gh-release-edit|-e]         ➡ Open an editor to modify the release message before creating it on GitHub.
-Default will use github `generate_release_notes` option if argument is excluded.
-                  [--gh-release-draft]           ➡ Create the GitHub Release as draft.
+                  [--gh-release-edit|-e]         ➡ Open an editor to modify the release message before creating it on GitHub [--gh-release-draft]           ➡ Create the GitHub Release as draft.
 Default `false` [--gh-release-prerelease]      ➡ Create the GitHub Release as pre-release.
+Default `false` [--gh-release-body|-x]            ➡ Automatically generate body via Github.
+When `true` will take priority over `--gh-release-edit`.
+Default `false`
-Default `false` [--gh-group-by-label|-l <label>] ➡ Group the commits in the changelog message by PR's labels [--npm-access|-a <string>]       ➡ It will set the --access flag of `npm publish` command.
+                  [--gh-group-by-label|-l <label>] ➡ Group the commits in the changelog message by PR's labels [--npm-access|-a <string>]       ➡ It will set the --access flag of `npm publish` command.
 Useful for scoped modules.
 The value must be [public, restricted]
                   [--npm-dist-tag <string>]        ➡ It will add a npm tag to the module, like `beta` or `next`